bemxio/image-render-bootloader/README.md

 # image-render-bootloader
-A bootloader designed to render an image in 256-color VGA mode.
+A program running inside the bootsector, designed to render an image in 256-color VGA mode.

 Uses Floyd-Steinberg dithering to convert a regular RGB image into the data that can be displayed in 256-color VGA mode.